 Coyote brush is a dicot angiosperm in the sunflower family, the Asteraceae.
 This is the largest family of vascular plants in the Northern Hemisphere.143 “Flowers” of Asteraceae are made up of one or both of two types of flowers (florets): symmetrical disk florets and strapped-shaped ray florets.
 These are crowded onto a common base (receptacle), and together are called a flower head,11,44,49 which is often assumed to be a single flower.

-Other familiar Asteraceae that occur in the Reserve include such dissimilar flowers as bush sunflower (Encelia californica), goldenbush (Isocoma menziesii) and California sagebrush (Artemisia californica).
+Other familiar Asteraceae that occur in the Reserve include such dissimilar flowers as California sagebrush (Artemisia californica), cobwebby thistle (Cirsium occidentale) and twiggy wreath plant (Stephanomeria spp.).

 Two subspecies of coyote brush have been described, based largely on their growth form and habitat.
-Our subspecies is consanguinea, upright shrubs with somewhat brittle stems.48Jepson eFlora Taxon Page
+Our subspecies is consanguinea, an upright shrub with somewhat brittle stems.48Jepson eFlora Taxon Page

 Like many plants of dry regions, the waxy coating of coyote brush leaves retards water loss, while the resinous oils may deter grazing.25